moccalotto/kaos/_rulebook/main.md

 [list of races]({{ '/rulebook/races/' | prepend: site.baseurl }}).

 ## Skills
 The third thing to do is to choose your skill scores by spending a number of your *skill points*.
-Skills have a *base score* and a *max score*, and your starting skill score must be within one of those two limits.
+Skills have a *base score* and a *max score* and your starting skill scores must be within those two limits.

 #### Base Score
 You get the Base Score for free.
 You can improve your skills further by spending *skill points*.